-When determining if staff members should show in a directory, consider the following:
+When determining if related people should show in a directory, consider the following:

-1. Staff Lists: Should the staff of a company be listed on the company's profile page?
+1. Related People List: Should the people of an organization be listed on the organization's profile page?

-If yes, the company's record will have a Contacts list (see screenshot above).
+If yes, the organization's record will have a Contacts list (see screenshot above).

-2. Staff Profile Pages: If the staff are listed, should they also have their own profile pages and be searchable in the directory?
+2. Related People Pages: If people related to the organization are listed, should they also have their own profile pages and be searchable in the directory?